 A temp agency or employment service is a company that hires and manages employees.
 They then lease those workers out to your business at a rate that’s about 30% or more than you’d pay if you had to hire that person yourself.
 However, the benefit is that you do nothing more than select the right employee for the job and pay a monthly invoice to the temp firm based on the hours the temporary employee works at your site.

 Keep in mind that California often includes non-employees like independent contractors with safeguards typically reserved for direct hire employees.
 As a best practice, avoid any type of discrimination, even when working with contractors and temps.

 California attorney Andrea Paris reminds us:

 Even if you think you don’t have employees, you may actually have employees and be subject to employment laws without knowing it.
 The default in California is that anyone who works for you is an employee unless you can meet the requirements of taking them out of that classification.
 So if a company uses independent contractors, temps, interns, volunteers, and even family members of a corporation’s owner to provide services to the company, it is very likely that those people will be treated as employees under the Labor Code.

 Frequently Asked Questions (FAQs) About Labor Laws in California

 Below are a few questions you might have as a small business managing staff in California.
 Many of the websites listed above also provide employer FAQs.
-If you can’t find the answer you seek, consider posting it on our forum.
-We’ll do our best to find you a solid answer.

 How are meal & rest breaks handled in California?